JeremyXZ/vocab_builder/README.md

 button and type the file name.

 To load the original article and the word list back to the input box: click "Load Text" button and select the proper file from  computer.
-This will allow you to re-take the quiz (i.e. highlight words in the word list, delete the word list and click "Create Test" button.
+This will allow you to re-take the quiz (i.e. highlight words in the artcile as per the word list, delete the word list and click "Create Test" button).

 To save the word list in text format: click "Save Word List" button.
 This word list can be loaded into the Flash card.